Loading...

 Which of the following velocity vs. time graphs describes the motion of the car?

 Solution: Take the positive to the right.
-The car moves to the left, so the direction of the velocity is negative.
-So far, the first choice is wrong since all the car's velocities have positive values, indicating moving to the right.
-The car starts to move non-stop to the left (in the negative direction).
-So, all the time, the car has negative velocity.
-Thus, choices (2) and (3) are also wrong.
+The car is moving to the left, so the direction of its velocity is negative.
+Therefore, the first choice is incorrect since all the car’s velocities are positive, indicating movement to the right.
+The car begins to move non-stop to the left (in the negative direction), so its velocity is negative at all times.
+Thus, choices (2) and (3) are also incorrect.

-Note that ''at a constant rate'' means constant acceleration.
+Note that the phrase ''at a constant rate'' implies constant acceleration.

-On the other side, the acceleration is also toward the left.
-We know that the slope of the velocity-time graph gives the direction and magnitude of the acceleration.
+On the other hand, the acceleration is also directed to the left.
+We know that the slope of the velocity-time graph provides the direction and magnitude of the acceleration.
 If the angle that the slope makes with the horizontal is obtuse ($\alpha >90^\circ$), then the direction of the acceleration is negative.

 Hence, the correct answer is (d).